hschletz/Braintacle/INSTALL.md

 -----------------------

 Backing up the database before conversion is strongly recommended.
-Run database-manager.php as documented above; it should be able to convert the database.
+Run database manager as documented above; it should be able to convert the database.
 It does not handle the database charset.
 Convert it to "utf8mb4" if it still uses a different charset.

 Replacing the server component